gromacs/releng/docs/jenkins-ui.rst

 keywords are supported:

 * ``Coverage``: Triggers a coverage build.
-* ``Cross-verify`` NNNN: Triggers a cross-verification build using the pre-submit matrix, building the current change together with the latest patch set of change number NNNN from Gerrit (should be from another project).
-  Results are posted back to both changes (the NNNN change only if it is still open), but the vote is not affected.
+* ``Cross-verify`` [``quiet``] NNNN: Triggers a cross-verification build, building the current change together with the latest patch set of change number NNNN from Gerrit (should be from another project).
+If ``quiet`` is not specified, results are posted back to both changes (the NNNN change only if it is still open), but the vote is not affected.
   For cross-verification with releng changes, the ``[JENKINS]`` comment needs to be posted in the releng change to ensure that the correct releng scripts are used throughout the build.
+  Cross-verification for releng changes triggers all per-patchset builds.
+For other repositories, it triggers only the pre-submit matrix.
 * ``Package``: Triggers a packaging build.
 When triggered from a source or a regression tests change, packages that repository.
 When triggered from releng, packages both.